pdhimal1/Date-Calculator/README.md

 If so, Date calculator does exactly what you want.
 Date-Calculator is a date calculation program written in C.

+Features:
-You can go back N number of days to get exact date for that day, or you can go forward N number of days.
+  * Go back N number of days to get exact date for that day
+  * Look forward N number of days to get exact date for that day
+  * Calculate your age

 Makefile is included to make it easer to compile and run the program